Equable/coral-island-crop-scrape/README.md

 ## Crop Structure and Samples

-Currently you can import `cropv1` for the following data as an array of `Crop`
+Currently you can import `crops` for the following data as an array of `Crop`

 ## Adding to project